needle-mirror/com.unity.entities/Documentation~/ecs_entities_foreach.md

 To designate a component passed to the lambda function as read-only, use the `in` keyword in the parameter list.

+> [!NOTE]
-**Note:** Using `ref` means that the components in the current chunk are marked as changed, even if the lambda function does not actually modify them.
+> Using `ref` means that the components in the current chunk are marked as changed, even if the lambda function does not actually modify them.
 For efficiency, always designate components that your lambda function does not modify as read only using the `in` keyword.

 The following example passes a Source component parameter to the job as read-only, and a Destination component parameter as writable:

 [!code-cs[read-write-modifiers](../DocCodeSamples.Tests/LambdaJobExamples.cs#read-write-modifiers)]

+> [!NOTE]
-**Note:** Currently, you cannot pass chunk components to the Entities.ForEach lambda function.
+> Currently, you cannot pass chunk components to the Entities.ForEach lambda function.

 For dynamic buffers, use DynamicBuffer&lt;T&gt; rather than the Component type stored in the buffer: